 “You are,” Hogben recalled Mack’s talk overheard, “a sort of ward heeler.
 For a man named Piggott.”

-With a sly wink of acquiescence, Curach buried his face in the cup of hot tea Mrs. Krabill, bending over the range, had just handed across.
+With a sly wink of acquiescence, Curach buried his face in the cup of hot tea Mrs. Krabill, after bending over the range, had just handed across.

 The girl entered, her bonnet tied on, a fur collar round her neck, and Aimee, nudging her from behind with a tap on the shoulder.
 Hogben stood, for having a moment ago sat, and Aimee said, “Mr. Hogben, this is my niece, Jane Littler.”